Our Team

 I want to have a job that allows me to make a positive impact in society.
 St. Augustine’s is the job for me.
 I love to support and help anyone and everyone.

-A quote or life lesson that guides you
+Is there a quote or life lesson that guides you?

 Give people the best of you and help others awakening up their best.

-امنح الناس أفضل ما في داخلك وساعد الآخرين على إيقاظ أفضل ما لديهم
+امنح الناس أفضل ما في داخلك وساعد الآخرين على إيقاظ أفضل ما لديهمUmayyahLearning Manager

 What languages do you speak?